usds/website-redesign/_people/0650_eunice-garcia.md

 city_of_origin: Los Angeles, CA
 previously_at: Office of Presidential Records
 image_name: eunice-garcia.jpg
 quote: "There is definitely a need for more women of color to speak tech and government at the same time.
-I believe in changing the status quo, and more importantly, empowering good people with the right tools especially in government."
+I believe in changing the status quo, and more importantly, empowering good people with the right tools, especially in government."

 ---